Turtling (gameplay): Turn-based strategy games

 Turtling is also possible in TBS (turn-based strategy) games.
 It is probably best explained by a classic TBS game such as Risk.
 A player will simply accumulate armies in one place without attacking other players.
 As the game progresses, the turtle becomes stronger as other players will not risk attacking in fear of getting weak for no benefit.
 The turtle exploits the selfishness of other players to its advantage until it is powerful enough to start taking them out one by one.
-Solutions have been proposed to take the turtle out by cooperation as suggested by Ehsan Honorary.
+Solutions have been proposed to take the turtle out by cooperation as suggested by Ehsan Honary.

 The situation is similar in resource-based games as well.
 TBS games have much more scope for research than most RTS (real-time strategy) games, so the objective is usually to spend the minimum of resources on combat units and to focus on research and economic development until the player is in a position to build a large force of advanced units.